Horse Racing Ireland lost €389,000 after cash-in-transit firm went into liquidation

 The Sinn Féin TD said that, despite this review and considering the "substantial amount of public money that is injected into HRI each year" it is imperative that the PAC hears directly from HRI regarding this incident and that all safeguards are now put in place to minimise risk.

-“Following our correspondence with the HRI, the PAC may wish to invite the body to attend the committee," he concluded.
+“Following our correspondence with the HRI, the PAC may wish to invite the body to attend the committee," he said.